Cahokia Mounds WHS

 Cahokia Mounds was the largest settlement in prehispanic America north of the Basin of Mexico.
 It covered 3,200 acres.
 There were residential neighborhoods, plazas, temples, astronomical observatories and the great Monks Mound.

-When Cahokia and the Mississipian world collapsed ca. 1200 AD, the great earthen mounds remained on the landscape.
-Thus, when early Anglo settlers began moving into the lands of the descendant native peoples, they promulgated a “myth of the moundbuilders”, arguing that the “simple” tribes they saw could not possibly have built the mound-marked landscape.
-Eventually, that fiction was overturned by indisputable evidence that the (then) contemporary Indians were related.
-The remarkable archaeological survey of Ephraim George Squier and Edwin Hamilton Davis published in their Ancient Monuments of the Mississippi Valley (Smithsonian Institution, 1848 — this was the first publication of the Smithsonian!) gives us an idea of what the Europeans first saw, before they erased so much of the Indigenous past from the surface.
-48 maps.
-207 engravings.
+The remarkable archaeological survey that Ephraim George Squier and Edwin Hamilton Davis conducted and published (with 48 maps and 207 engravings) in their Ancient Monuments of the Mississippi Valley (Smithsonian Institution, 1848 — this was the first publication of the Smithsonian!) gives us an idea of what the Europeans saw on the landscape, before they erased so much of the Indigenous past from the surface.
 Although Ohio’s earthworks dominate the volume, Cahokia is mentioned with the indication of other smaller mounds nearby and across the river at St Louis.
-The book can be read online though the Gutenberg Project: https://www.gutenberg.org/files/49668/49668-h/49668-h.htm
+The book can be read online through the Gutenberg Project: CLICK

-Today most of Cahokia’s mounds are gone – although Monks Mound still towers.
-Unlike sites elsewhere such as Machu Picchu, Teotihuacan and Petra, a mind-boggling visual “wow” is missing, notwithstanding what archaeologists have determined was there.
+Today, most of Cahokia’s mounds are gone – although Monks Mound still towers.
+The “wow” of the other great archaeological sites around the world is visually missing, notwithstanding what archaeologists have determined was there.
 Thus, the interpretive center at Cahokia Mounds plays an especially important role.
+The interpretive center (museum) is quite good with compelling dioramas, artifact exhibitions, maquettes, maps and other illustrations that help the visitor appreciate the significance of the site.

 Watch this interview with Site Superintendent Lori Belknap to understand the challenges and accomplishments involved in managing this great site.

-Long time site archaeologist, William Iseminger, offers his insight into the archaeological history of Cahokia in this first interview.
+Long-time site archaeologist, William Iseminger, offers his insight into the archaeological history of Cahokia in this first interview.
 (SEE below for his second presentation) And read his article about five decades of public interpretation at Cahokia.

 A major initiative is underway to expand the significance of Cahokia Mounds by having it become a unit of the U.S. National Park Service.
 This effort is being led by Heartlands Conservancy (see below) in coordination with Illinois political leaders such as Governor JB Pritzker, Senator Dick Durbin, Senator Tammy Duckworth, Congressman Mike Bost, among others, community advocacy associations and Native American tribal groups.
 If approved, the site would be managed as a partnership between the NPS and the local groups that have enthusiastically pushed for this designation.
-An important issue to follow is not the obvious improved protection of the site, with expanded boundaries, but also the economic and social development that NPS-inspired tourism could and should bring to Collinsville (where it is located) and the entire adjacent Illinois Metro-East area.
+An important issue to be followed in the future is not the obvious improved protection of the site, with expanded boundaries, but also the economic and social development that NPS-inspired tourism could and should bring to Collinsville (where it is located) and the entire adjacent Illinois Metro-East area.
 Or will Saint Louis remain the primary beneficiary?
-Listen to two segments of the US/ICOMOS webinar (May 26, 2022) that discussed some of these issues
+Listen to two segments of the US/ICOMOS webinar (May 26, 2022) that discussed some of these issues:

-: presented by Bill Iseminger
+: (1) presented by Bill Iseminger: CLICK HERE

-Although there is little to see on the surface, it would be very exciting to visit if there were a state-of-the-art interpretive center.
+Other important Mississippian civilization sites in Illinois have been excavated by archaeologists over the years.
+Although there is little to see on the surface, it would be exciting to visit Emerald Mound, near Lebanon, if there were a state-of-the-art interpretive center.
+Emerald Mound is one of the most interesting Mississippian sites: CLICK

 KEY REFERENCES

-Cahokia Mounds Museum Society.
-Cahokia.
+Cahokia Mounds Museum SocietyCahokia.
 City of the Sun.
 (1992) – popular

 Emerson, Thomas E. Cahokia and the Archaeology of Power.
 (University of Alabama Press, 1997) – academic